Skip to main content

 2. Add the Apache Airflow orchestrator to your project using meltano add, which will be responsible for managing the schedule and executing the appropriate meltano run commands:

-meltano add orchestrator airflow
+meltano add utility airflow

 This will add the new plugin to your meltano.yml project file: